Company Culture |

 • Basque: refers to people who trace their heritage to the Southwestern European region straddling the Pyrenees mountains between modern-day Spain and France.
 The Basque people speak Euskara, a language unrelated to any other existing world language.

-This year, to kick off Latinx and Hispanic Heritage Month, Mi Gente hosted a Mexican Conchas Morning in nCino Headquarters’ Bitty and Beau’s café.
-Employees and ERG members were invited to share concha pastries from Wilmington’s Los Portales with their morning coffee.
+Earlier this year, Mi Gente hosted a Mexican Conchas Morning in nCino Headquarters’ Bitty and Beau’s café.
+Employees and affinity group members were invited to share concha pastries from Wilmington’s Los Portales with their morning coffee.